UK Drone Laws

-In July 2018, new amendments were added that resulted in two major changes to the UK drone community.
-It is now illegal to fly a drone above 400 ft, and it is similarly forbidden to fly a drone at any height, within 1km of an airport.
+In July 2018, amendments were added that resulted in two major changes to the UK drone community.
+It is now illegal to fly any drone above 400ft, and it is similarly forbidden to fly a drone at any height, within 1km of an airport.
 Unsurprisingly, these two changes were sparked by the huge increase in near drone misses logged by commercial and private airline pilots.

-With those two recent changes out of the way, let’s look at some of the specifics of the national laws.
+With those more recent changes out of the way, let’s look at some of the specifics of the national laws.

 The Drone Code

 This is probably the most well-known format of UK drone laws.
-Created by the Civil Aviation Authority, the Drone Code sets out the main points of what is required of drone pilots every time they fly.
+Created by the CAA, the Drone Code sets out the main points of what is required of drone pilots every time they fly.

 The headline of the code is made up of five simple points:

-• D on’t fly near airports or airfields
+• D on’t fly within 1km of airports or airfields

 • R emember to stay below 400ft (120m)